ytaylor/cleaning-joining-and-debugging-files-with-python/README.md

 ## Clean and debugging files

-The fisrt step is join all the excel files in one in order to facilite the future jobs, and delete inncesary data in this files for example the headers.
+The first step is join all the excel files in one in order to facilite the future jobs, and delete inncesary data for example the headers.

-Then the clean txt file is necesary only obtain the data about a province speccify, in this case the province with the code "05".
-For this depuration is necesary a script un python, which do the clean an debbuging.
+Then the clean txt file is necesary only obtain the data about a province specifies, in this case the province with the code "05".
+For this depuration we writed a script un python, which do the clean an debbuging.